What happens during a visit

 During a consultation

-The neuropsychologist uses standardized tests to identify strengths and weaknesses of very specific cognitive functions, such as attention, language, memory, problem-solving, decision-making, information- processing, spatial perception and so on.
+The neuropsychologist uses standardized tests to identify strengths and weaknesses of very specific cognitive functions, such as attention, memory, information- processing, and others.

-For patients with mild injury, the assessment used in our program is designed to be as focused on the common problems as possible.
-There are also tests of emotional function to aid in understanding the psychological effects of an injury.
+Since January, 2010 160 patients have been referred for a Neuropsychology assessment.
+For patients with mild injury, the assessment used in our program is designed to be as focused as possible on the most common problems seen after concussion.
+There are also assessments of emotional function to aid in understanding the psychological effects of an injury.
 The results of all tests will be explained to you in detail to help you understand what you can do right away to help with your recovery.
-You will also receive an informational brochure that explains the symptoms you are experiencing and some methods for managing the symptoms, and the information in the brochure will be reviewed and explained.
+You will also receive informational brochures that explain the symptoms you are experiencing and some methods for managing the symptoms, and the information in the brochure will be reviewed and explained.